High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Introduction

 \subsection{Structure of the paper}

 We introduce the computation of trial steps and the algorithm design in Section \ref{sec:2_short}.
 Probabilistic oracles that allow irreducible and heavy-tailed noise are introduced in Section \ref{sec:3}.
 In Section \ref{sec:4}, we establish first- and second-order high-probability complexity bounds.
 Numerical experiments are presented in Section \ref{sec:5}, and conclusions are presented in Section \ref{sec:6}.
+To make the main paper concise, we defer some proofs to the appendix.